-To identify gaps and overlaps in the various IT knowledge resources, standards, regulations and guidelines and propose a more cohesive framework more conducive to the development, delivery and assessment

-- of courses in both traditional and nonclassroom settings; - To consider the teaching, learning and assessment challenges that emerge as the range of courses delivered in non-classroom settings expands to include those whose learning outcomes are more complex and 'multi-dimensional' - To articulate a shared design process in which faculty and instructional designers pro-actively explore and exploit opportunities to optimize accessibility for all.
+- To identify gaps and overlaps in existing regulations and guidelines and propose a more cohesive framework more conducive to the development, delivery and assessment of courses in both traditional and non-classroom settings. - To consider the teaching, learning and assessment challenges that emerge as the range of courses delivered in nonclassroom settings expands to include those whose learning outcomes are more complex and 'multi-dimensional.' - To articulate a shared design process in which faculty and instructional designers proactively explore and exploit opportunities to optimize accessibility for all.

-Our experience shows how accessibility can be repositioned: rather than the basis for a 'checklist' of minimum requirements to ensure compliance with IT standards and other regulations, we see accessibility as an agenda.
-Rather than reacting to shortcomings and limitations and retrospectively addressing the needs of individual students with disabilities, course design can be driven by the opportunity to maximize accessibility for all students, whose abilities to learn these conceptually rich materials span an ever increasing range.
+Our experience shows how accessibility can be repositioned: rather than the basis for a 'checklist' of minimum requirements to ensure compliance with the law and other regulations, we see accessibility as an agenda.
+Rather than reacting to shortcomings and limitations and retrospectively addressing the needs of individual students with disabilities, course design can be driven by the opportunity to maximize accessibility for all students, whose learning abilities span an ever increasing range.

-The following section considers the emergence of accessibility issues: the brief review of the literature highlights the universal emphasis on compliance.
+The following section considers the emergence of accessibility issues: the brief review of the literature highlights the universal emphasis on legislative compliance.
 It also highlights the particular challenges presented by courses that endeavor to teach design.
 The third section articulates these challenges for a particular course and provides an overview of the institution where the research and design were conducted; the fourth section describes the process that we developed to address these challenges and the penultimate section reports the outcomes of our initiative.
-The paper concludes with observations and recommendations for further research and development of best practice.
+The paper with concludes observations and recommendations for further research and development of best practice.